kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/migrate_from_ingress.md

 ## Prerequisites

-Before applying the generated manifests, ensure the Gateway API CRDs are installed in your cluster at a compatible version.
+- The Gateway API CRDs must be installed in your cluster at a compatible version before applying the generated manifests.
 See the [Gateway API installation guide](https://gateway-api.sigs.k8s.io/guides/getting-started/#installing-gateway-api) and the [AWS LBC Gateway API documentation](gateway.md) for supported versions.
+- The tool assumes input Ingress resources are valid and currently working with the AWS Load Balancer Controller.
+It does not re-validate Ingress annotations or enforce the same constraints as the ingress controller (e.g., ALB rule limits, mutually exclusive annotation combinations).
+If an Ingress has invalid or conflicting annotations, the output may be incorrect or incomplete without warning.

 ## Installation